 Goal # Description Type of Goal 4 Students with disabilities will demonstrate expected yearly growth in literacy skills.
+Broad Goal

-Broad Goal State Priorities addressed by this goal.
-Priority 2: State Standards (Conditions of Learning) Priority 4: Pupil Achievement (Pupil Outcomes)
+Priority 4: Pupil Achievement (Pupil Outcomes)

 Priority 8: Other Pupil Outcomes (Pupil Outcomes)

 Local Educational Agencies (LEAs) are required to include a goal to address consistently low-performing student groups.
 As noted in our reflections section, there is an identified need among our students with disabilities.
 Key areas of need for this specific student population include suspension rates, absenteeism, and academic performance.
 Goal 4 Actions have been developed to address these needs.